 One of the biggest key rules in general marketing is to speak to your customer's emotions.
 We tend to purchase the most when we're emotionally motivated to press that purchase button.
 I'm sure you can think of at least one instance in recent memory where you yourself were emotionally swayed to make a purchase.

-This is a big part of why my 9 Step Consultation Master Plan follows the Golden Circle methodology, which basically directs messaging in this order: Why (emotion), Who, and then What.
+This is a big part of why my 9 Step Consultation Key follows the Golden Circle methodology, which basically directs messaging in this order: Why (emotion), Who, and then What.

 However, to get to this point, we need to identify exactly who is listening and who we WANT to be listening.
 When you have a personal brand photography consultation, does the client know a lot about their ideal customer?
 Do they know who they want to be listening?